ksassnowski/laravel-shareable-models-docs/README.md

     // We can assign an expiration date to a link to ensure
     // it can only be visited until a certain date.
     ->setExpirationDate(Carbon::now()->addDay())

+    // Finally, when you have configured the link to your liking
+    // all that is left to do is to actually create it.
+This will
+    // save the created link to the database and return the instance.
     ->build();

 var_dump($link->url);